-The International Mother Language Day is observed every year on 21st February.
-According to UNESCO, it is intended “to promote linguistic diversity and multilingual education, and to develop fuller awareness of linguistic and cultural traditions based on understanding, tolerance and dialogue”.
-Its importance is underscored by the fact that, according to some projections, between 50-90% of the languages spoken today will be extinct by the end of the century (you may want to compare this against the estimate that 2-20% of biological species may become extinct in the same timeframe).
+The International Mother Language Day is observed on 21st February every year.
+According to UNESCO, this day reflects the aim “to promote linguistic diversity and multilingual education, and to develop fuller awareness of linguistic and cultural traditions based on understanding, tolerance and dialogue”.
+This is a very topical goal, because between 50-90% of the languages spoken today will be extinct by the end of the century, according to estimates by a leading linguist, Tove Skutnabb-Kangas.
+You may want to compare this against the estimate that 2-20% of biological species may become extinct in the same timeframe.

 What is language policy?

-Before moving onto the examples, I should clarify that the view taken in this post is that language policy is not limited to top-down legislative measures intended to regulate language activity.
-Following Spolsky, I hold that such measures (or ‘language management’) are just one component of policy; other components include internalised beliefs about language (or ‘language ideology’) and language practices.
+Before moving onto the examples, there’s one important point to make: In the context of this post, language policy does not mean only top-down legislative measures intended to regulate language activity.
+Following Bernard Spolsky, a linguist whose word defined language policy, I hold that such measures (or ‘language management’) are just one component of policy; other components include internalised beliefs about language (or ‘language ideology’) and language practices.
 With regard to the latter, Spolsky notes:

-That is to say, the status of any language in a community is only partially shaped by overt attempts to regulate, such as the war of the Académie Française against English.
-Actual practices, such as when a company imposes an English-only regulation at the workplace, or when a supermarket clerk refuses to recognise a prescription because it was written in Welsh, all seem to be just as important as large-scale initiatives in shaping the linguistic ecology of a community.
+That is to say, overt attempts to regulate language, such as the war of the Académie Française against English, are only one of the factors that shape the linguistic ecology of a community.
+Actual practices by language users are just as important in determining the status of each language, and the space that where such a language is legitimated.
+Examples of such practices include cases when a company imposes an English-only regulation at the workplace (link no longer active), or when a supermarket clerk in the UK refuses to recognise a prescription because it is in Welsh.
 The following examples demonstrate how such practices operate.

-The first example I shall draw on is a directive from the administration of a major hospital in the North East of Greece, an area where Turkish, Pomak, Bulgarian and Russian are spoken in addition to Greek, the dominant language.
+The first example I shall draw on is a directive from the administration of a major hospital in the North East of Greece.
+This is an part of Greece where Turkish, Pomak, Bulgarian and Russian co-exist with Greek, the dominant language.
 The directive reads:

 It has come to our attention that Residents [Specialist Registrars], mostly in the A&E department, talk to patients who have come to the Greek National Health Service in order to benefit from the health services that we provide, using languages that are incomprehensible to nearly all the Attending physicians [Consultants], […] Conversations between doctors and patients should take place in Greek. (translated)

-In the document, the risks of miscommunication are cited as a justification for the policy.
-It is also acknowledged that some patients may not be able to communicate in Greek.
-However, it is categorically stated that Greek should be the language of choice, even if resident doctors and patients are competent in other languages.
-Furthermore, one cannot help noticing the emphatic reference to the ‘Greek’ NHS, or subtle verbal cues hinting that individuals from marginalised communities, who are extended the privilege of access to healthcare, are morally bound to conform to the dominant linguistic norms.
+The hospital administration seems to acknowledge that some patients may not be able to communicate in Greek.
+However, they categorically instruct hospital staff Greek should be the language of choice, even if resident doctors and patients are competent in other languages.
+Thishe Greek-only policy is justified by citing risks of miscommunication, although it is not clear how forcing patients to talk to their doctors in a second language will mitigate such risks.
+Furthermore, one cannot help noticing the emphatic reference to the ‘Greek’ NHS.
+Such verbal verbal cues seem to hint that individuals from marginalised communities (non-Greeks), might be extended the privilege of access to healthcare, but they are morally bound to conform to the dominant linguistic norms.

 A student from Poland, who was unable to write in Greek, requested permission from her teacher for permission to respond to a geography test in Polish.
 The teacher accepted, “in order to avoid putting the child on the spot, and further stigmatising her”.
 After the end of the test, the teacher initialled the paper without marking it (which he would have been unable to do, anyway) and awarded the student the minimum grade.
 However, the Headteacher felt that the teacher’s actions were not appropriate, and brought the matter to the attention of the Athens Directorate of Secondary Education, who are now holding a preliminary inquiry. (translated & condensed)

-What I personally found surprising, is that while even the conservative press appeared to sympathise with the teacher and the Polish girl, this bizarre case appears to have drawn the attention of many teachers and administrators, who seem to have rallied online against the science teacher and in defence of existing policies.
+I was pleasantly surprised to see that even the conservative press appeared to sympathise with the teacher and the Polish girl.
+But while public discourse was understanding, grass-roots sentiment was not.
+This bizarre case appears to have drawn the attention of many teachers and administrators, rallied online against the science teacher and in defence of existing policies.
 The following comment, from a discussion forum, is a typical example of such discourse:

 [When attending a school in a foreign country, you should] accept that school’s working rules.
 This is exactly what every student should do when they choose to attend a Greek school.
-What is school, anyway?
+What should a school be, anyway?
 A lawless entity?
 Besides, as correctly stated [by someone else], the Greek Constitution defines that Education in Greece is exclusively provided in the Greek Language. (translated, original punctuation retained)

-The extract above (which, incidentally, does not provide an accurate representation of legal provisions) echoes the ideological beliefs expressed in the hospital directive, namely that ‘Greek’ is synonymous to ‘Greek-speaking’, and that diversity is inherently problematic.
-It also offers some disturbing insights about how language diversity is dealt with in at least some classrooms.
+The extract above (which, incidentally, does not represent the Greek Constitution very accurately) echoes the same ideological beliefs that were evident in the hospital directive above: namely that being ‘Greek’ is synonymous to speaking ‘Greek’, and that diversity is somehow inherently problematic.
+It also offers some disturbing insights about how some teachers deal with multilingualism and different linguistic backgrounds.

 Some concluding thoughts

 Rather, what I wanted to demonstrate is that linguistic rights, like all human rights, do not only come under threat from repressive regimes.
-Such oppressive language management is relatively easy to identify, and it is easy to visualise what form resistance against it might conceivably take: Vigorous campaigns against such policies are frequent and, nowadays, well-publicised (e.g., 1, 2, 3, 4).
-We are nowhere near an ideal state of affairs in this regard, but progress is being made (e.g., 1, 2, 3) , and there is a certain degree of public awareness about the distance between where we are now and where we need to be.
+Such oppressive language management is relatively easy to identify, and it is easy to visualise what form resistance against it might conceivably take: Vigorous campaigns against such policies are frequent and, nowadays, well-publicised (e.g., 1, 2, 3).
+We are nowhere near an ideal state of affairs in this regard, but -if you know where to look for them- there are signs of ongoing progress (e.g., 1, 2, 3) , and there is a certain degree of public awareness about the distance between where we are now and where we need to be.

-The point I am trying to make is that discriminatory language ideologies and practices are at least as important threats to linguistic freedom as oppressive language management is, and perhaps even more pernicious on account of being opaque, and even normalized as acceptable social behaviour.
+The point I am trying to make is that discriminatory language ideologies and practices are at least as important threats to linguistic freedom as oppressive language management is.
+I would even say that they are even more pernicious on account of being opaque, and even normalized as acceptable social behaviour.
 The question then is, how might such discrimination be resisted?